projectcalico/calico/security/try-node-to-node-encryption.md

 > **Note**: WireGuard in {{site.prodname}} does not support IPv6 at this time.
 {: .alert .alert-info}

-> **Note**: In the tech preview release, node-to-node encryption is supported on an underlying network that doesn’t require {{site.prodname}} to use an overlay.
+> **Note**: In the tech preview release, pod-to-pod encryption is supported on an underlying network that doesn’t require {{site.prodname}} to use an overlay.
 For example, a cluster with a routed network topology.
 {: .alert .alert-info}

 ### How to